 - You may find your baby’s movements may slow down from now on.
 There simply isn’t enough room to move around much and its time is going into sleeping and resting.
 It also needs to conserve energy for the difficult process of birth.
 You’ll probably find it has bursts of activity which feel strong and powerful.
-If however, there is any significant slowing down of your baby’s movements or you feel as if something is not quite right, trust your instincts and have a check-up with your midwife or doctor.
+If however, there is any significant slowing down of your baby’s movements or you feel as if something is not quite right, trust your instincts and have a check-up with your maternity care provider.

 - Speak with friends and family who may have had a baby recently.
 If they had a positive experience with their baby’s paediatrician, mention this to your own doctor.
 If you are a private patient, you are entitled to request a preference for your own baby’s doctor.

 - Line up some supports for when you have the baby.
 Avoid making concrete, inflexible plans though.
 It will help you to know there are people who care about you and will be willing to offer you emotional and physical support.
 Just knowing they are available can make a big difference.

 - Have a practice drive to the hospital with your partner.
 Familiarise yourself with the route, the parking, out of hour’s arrangements and the hospital’s contact details for when you go into labour.